 - Fear of being perceived negatively by others

 - Other concerns

-The study also will address whether there are statistically significant associations between survey participants’ perceptions about career discrimination/stigma and their preferences regarding health care providers.
+The study also addressed whether there were statistically significant associations between survey participants’ perceptions about career discrimination and their preferences regarding healthcare providers.